 If you have the rest of these acts to share with me – please do get in touch.

 He was Reading Town Treasurer for many years and Mayor in 1816/17.

-William retired in 1846, aged only 55, when he and Elizabeth moved to 40 York Place, Baker Street in London.
+William retired in 1816, aged only 55, handing the business over to his son Blackall (1784-1875).
+He and Elizabeth moved to 40 York Place, Baker Street in London.
 In common with many family – they were both buried in Hurst Churchyard.

 David Ford’s Berkshire History site has his biography that I could not improve on, click HERE.

 In 1819 William’s daughter Jane [1796-1874] married George Hartwell Marsack [1791-1856] in Caversham.

 This naive style portrait from 1822 shows William & his wife Elizabeth with with their daughter Jane Marsack holding her eldest child Charlotte [1820-1900].
 The location is surely either William’s family home Caversham Rectory.or the Marsack’s nearby in Caversham Park!